Atlanta Braves vs. Philadelphia Phillies Results, Stats, and Recap - August 9, 2020 Gametracker

-Atlanta lefty Max Fried (2-0, 2.04 ERA) takes the mound against Spencer Howard in his big league debut.
-The 24-year-old Howard, a second-round pick in the 2017 draft, is widely considered the Phillies' top pitching prospect since Aaron Nola or even Cole Hamels.

-Velasquez's struggled continued and he could find himself in the bullpen if Howard emerges as a reliable starter.
+Acuna hit a two-run homer and Adam Duvall had a three-run double to lead the Braves in the opener.
+Tyler Matzek (2-0) pitched 1 1/3 scoreless innings for the win, and Mark Melancon worked a scoreless ninth for his third save.
+Acuna went deep off Deolis Guerra (1-1) for the go-ahead homer.
+The Braves scored five runs in the fifth inning.
+Phillies starter Vince Velasquez's struggles continued and he could find himself in the bullpen if Howard emerges as a reliable starter.
 He threw 76 pitches in four-plus innings at a laborious pace.

-''It was not really a solid day as far as commanding all the pitches,'' Velasquez said.

 COLLECT THEM ALL?